 I love how the edges of the ham get crispy, almost bacon-like and the pillowy soft insides are creamy good.
 Cheesy eggs and grits in a wonderful ham nest.

-If you like this one, try my Breakfast Sausage Egg Cups with Spinach and Parmesan that was featured in Cooking Light, or these Baked Ham and Eggs Cups, my Italian Sausage, Gouda and Spinach Strata, or these Breakfast Stuffed Peppers and Crustless Spinach Quiche with Ham.
+If you like this one, try my Breakfast Sausage Egg Cups with Spinach and Parmesan that was featured in Cooking Light, my Italian Sausage, Gouda and Spinach Strata, or these Breakfast Stuffed Peppers and Crustless Spinach Quiche with Ham.
 Enjoy!

 Grits Ham and Cheese Breakfast Cups